7 min read

 To learn more about public sector recruiting, read our How to Recruit Government Workers guide.

-What Should CERT Members Be Trained On (And Be Training Others On?)
+What Should CERT Members Be Trained On (And Train Others On)?

-Community emergency response team members need to be well educated on the relevant natural disasters.
+Community emergency response team members need to be well educated on the natural disasters most relevant to your location.
 In most instances, they’ll be the ones:

 • Educating community members about preparing for and responding to natural disasters